-The definition of an intimate examination may differ between individual patients for ethnic, religious or cultural reasons.
-In addition, some patients may have a clear preference for a health carer of specific gender due to their ethnic, religious or cultural background, because of previous experiences or in view of their age.
-Where possible, such individual needs and preferences should be taken into consideration.
+The definition of an intimate examination may differ between individual patients for personal, ethnic, religious or cultural reasons.
+In addition, some patients may have a clear preference for a health carer of specific gender identity due to their ethnic, religious or cultural background, because of previous experiences or in view of their age.
+Where possible, such individual needs and preferences should be taken into consideration (SoR (2016) Intimate examinations and chaperone policy). [updated, due 2023]